chris-rock/chris-rock.github.io/src/contents/articles/express4-file-upload/index.md

 template: article.jade
 ---

 [Express](http://expressjs.com/) is a great web framework for Javascript.
 Quite often you have to deal with file uploads.
 Although this may seems like a trivial point, it has its challenges, especially if everything is asynchronous.

+# Using Busboy

 For some time, [Busboy](https://github.com/mscdex/busboy) was the best solution, because it uses the Javascript eventing properly.
 The downside is the complex setup as the sample from the github profile demonstrates:

 ```javascript
 var http = require('http'),